deta-aditya/lullet-temp/README.md

 This value represents list of bullet points in a daily log.
 It can be implemented as a list of bullet point type.
 Bullet point type is an object with property of `id`, `type`, and `value`.

 But wouldn't bullet points be filtered by search input and type filter, thus making it a derived value instead of a state?
 That's a fair argument.
 However, bullet points _the state_ is different to bullet points _the displayed_.
-The latter is what displayed to the user, and it is a derived value, not be a state.
+The latter is what displayed to the user, and it is a derived value, not a state.
 Why?
-Because it is dependent from all of the states we listed above.
+Because it is dependent of all of the states we listed above.

 That's all for the states, for now.
 We can proceed to the next step.